nickarli/uc-senior-design/docs/budget.md

 ## Budget

-- There have been no expenses incurred
+- There have been no expenses incurred thus far, and none are forseen.